algritz/lmi-calculator-integration-tests/README.md

 * Chromedriver (for chrome)
   * versions needs to match your Chrome Browser version
   * make sure to add it yo your system PATH
-* Geckodriver (for firefox)
-  * versions needs to match your Firefox Browser version
-  * make sure to add it yo your system PATH

 #* Installation
 * _cd_ into lmi-calculator-integration-tests
 * _run_ bundle install

 #* Execution